DavidGubala/Truck-Rental-Web-Service/README.md

-# Shipper (Comp 388-001 Project)
+# Truck Rental Web Serivce (Comp 388-001 Project)

 This is a complete web-service project made for Comp 388-001: The Web Services Programming course at Loyola University Chicago
 This project is supposed to serve as a Truck Rental company.
-Similar to U-haul, except that the trucks for rent are not owned by Shipper, but rather owned, posted and managed by Partners of Shippper.
+Similar to U-haul, except that the trucks for rent are owned, posted and managed by Partners of the API.

 This project was originally located at [bitbucket](https://bitbucket.org/ethomas14/comp333_433_truck_rental/src/master/) and imported to this repository upon completion.